 And especially if you’re already getting kids covered for free, you might want to consider a higher-cost plan that offers “Cancel for Any Reason” coverage just in case.
 Here is a good explanation here of how cancel for any reason upgrades work.
 See specific details by policy.
 (You might also like Five Helpful Resources for Travel in Uncertain Times.)

 2. Decide if an all-inclusive resort is right for you.

-In light of coronavirus, all the perks of a typical family all-inclusive resort may not be available–and you may not want be comfortable taking advantage of things like kids clubs and child care for some time if they are.
+In light of the still-lingering coronavirus, all the perks of a typical family all-inclusive resort may not be available.
+And you may not want be comfortable taking advantage of things like kids clubs and child care for some time if they are.